enphnt/resalert/README.md

 # Resalert
+###### This readme is intended to provide a step by step procedure for preparing the Resalert prototype.
+Information for all necessary hardware and software components is outlined.
+Moreso, source code along with details of required libraries is detailed to assist in assembly.

-## Components
+## Hardware Components
-### Hardware
 The hardware needed for completing the setup is detailed below.
-Note that not all specs of the Raspberry Pi are noted.
+The main component of the prototype is the Raspberry Pi, pictured below.
+This System on a Chip CPU is essentially a pocket-sized personal computer.
+The Pi and other needed hardware is estimated at around $60.00 AUD.
 Only those components used will be detailed so that an alternative build could use these as minimum system requirements.

-#### The Board
+Note that the 2nd iteration of the Raspberry Pi is also appropriate for building the prototype.

 ![Photo of the Raspberry Pi Model B](resources/raspberryPiModelB.jpg "Photo of the Raspberry Pi Model B")

 * Raspberry Pi Model B